 Who runs the Whitefield Christian Trust?

-The Trust is administered by five trustees:
+The Trust is administered by the following trustees:

 The Trustees do not receive any financial benefit from the Trust.
 All donations go to help applicants apart from administration expenses.